fabrizzio-perez/Baltimore-Police-Department-Arrests-Analysis/README.md

-# Baltimore Police Department - Female Marijuana Possesion Arrests Analysis
+# Baltimore Police Department - Analysis of Female Marijuana Possesion Arrests

 ### A Map Analysis and Visualization of Female Arrests in Baltimore County for Possesion of Marijuana